 Pocket watches are not common in modern times, having been superseded by wristwatches following the First World War.
 However, pocket watches continued to be widely used in the rail industry even as their popularity declined elsewhere.
 Some watch manufacturers have continued to produce pocket watches up until the present day.
 Pocket watches remain a classic formal accessory that can offer a sophisticated option for completing a formal outfit.

-I hope you enjoy your visit to Time Worn Watches.
+We hope you enjoy your visit to Time Worn Watches.

 Please note Time Worn Watches does not provide a valuation service.
 We also get a lot of queries regarding research on particular antique pocket watches.
 We assist with these requests if time permits.